Article by Angela Haldane, 07 May 2006

 Q. There are mixed opinions on whether coffee is good for you or not.
 Could you please outline the pros and cons of coffee consumption?

 A. Coffea Arabica is a popular beverage, with a strong cultural following.
 The ritual, relaxation and friendships gained over coffee has merit in itself.
 At the most, have one coffee a day in the morning and enjoy it!

-Unless you know that it doesn’t suit you – for example some people find they experience anxiety, stomach cramps, inflammatory conditions or migraine headaches from coffee.
+Unless you know that it doesn’t suit you – for example some people find they experience a racing heart, feeling nervous, stomach cramps, increased sensitivity to pain or migraine headaches from coffee.

 Caffeinated coffee stimulates the contractions of the gallbladder, releasing bile which in turn prevents gallstones.

 Coffee increases the basal metabolic rate which is used by athletes to increase their performance.
 Many use it to increase daily activities, as it increases mental acuity and concentration temporarily.

 The polyphenols in coffee prevent some forms of cancer including colon, liver, and stomach.
 Although coffee may contribute to other forms of cancer.